ConacBreslin/inginuity/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
 - Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code, and for submitting and pushing to GitHub.
 - [Heroku](https://id.heroku.com/login) was used to deploy the app.
-- [sqlite](https://sqlite.org/index.html) was used to store data in development and [postgresql](https://www.postgresql.org/) was in the deployed project.
+- [sqlite](https://sqlite.org/index.html) is used to store data in development and [postgresql](https://www.postgresql.org/) in the deployed project.
 - [GitHub](https://github.com/) was used for storing the code after being pushed from Git.
 - [RandomKeygen](https://randomkeygen.com/) was used to generate a secret keys.
 - [Bootstrap](https://getbootstrap.com/) was sued for styling
 - [Google Fonts](https://fonts.google.com/) was used to choose and import the font.
 - Foreground/Backgound contrast was checked using [contrast-ratio.com](https://contrast-ratio.com/).
+- The logo was generated on [wix.com](https://www.wix.com/)
 - The space invader image for the favicon was found in [iconfinder.com](https://www.iconfinder.com/).
 - The favicon image was converted to an .ico file using [favicon.io](https://favicon.io/).
-- Instructions for adding the favicon were found on [flask.palletsprojects.co](https://flask.palletsprojects.com/).
-- The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/), [pythonmorsels.com](https://www.pythonmorsels.com/), [teamtreehouse.com](https://teamtreehouse.com/) and [css-tricks.com](https://css-tricks.com/).
+- The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/),  and [css-tricks.com](https://css-tricks.com/).
 - The html code was formatted using [webformatter.com](https://webformatter.com/html).
 - Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found on [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
+- The code for the onload modal was taken from [etutorialspoint.com](https://www.etutorialspoint.com/)
+- The code for standardising the icon sizes wa taken from [bulma.io](https://bulma.io/)